Through the voices and languages of our Koorie community, First Peoples tells the story of Aboriginal Victoria from the time of Creation to today.

 First Peoples was co-curated by the Yulendj Group of Elders, community representatives from across Victoria, and Museum Victoria staff.
 Yulendj is a Kulin word for knowledge, which describes the deep cultural and historical knowledge that the Yulendj group brought to the exhibition.
 We thank them for generously sharing their stories and artworks.

-Presented with thanks to the Yulgilbar Foundation, John T Reid Charitable Trusts and Rio Tinto Ltd for their significant support.
+Presented with thanks to the Yulgilbar Foundation and the John T Reid Charitable Trusts for their significant support.